ezralafleur/spotify-tuner/README.md

 ## Usage

-To use Spotify Tuner, navigate to [spotify-tuner.vercel.app](https://spotify-tuner.vercel.app) in your web browser.
+To use Spotify Tuner, navigate to [spotifytuner.aton.al](spotifytuner.aton.al) in your web browser.

 ## Key Features